hydro-informatics/hydro-informatics.github.io/documentation/documentation.md

 ### Markdown Editors (IDEs)

-Many text editors provide *Markdown* add-ons and *Markdown*-only editors are loosing their significance more and more.
+Many text editors provide *Markdown* add-ons and *Markdown*-only editors are losing their significance more and more.
 Editors that simultaneously support *Markdown* and programming languages like *Python* or *R* are state of the art and therefore recommended.

 Basic text editors that support *Markdown* are listed [here](../get-started/others.html#npp).
 Popular and multi-platform *IDE*s for editing *Markdown* (`.md`) files are {ref}`install-atom` (for combination with *Python*, *R*, *C/C++*, *JavaScript*, *html*, *CSS*, and many more), and {ref}`jupyter` or {ref}`pycharm` (for combination with *Python* or *R*).

 ### Markdown Command Overview and Image Implementation

 The following table and sections provide an overview of basic markdown commands.
-There is much more options out there, which you can find by using your favorite search engine with the keywords `markdown` `guide`.
+There are much more options out there, which you can find by using your favorite search engine with the keywords `markdown` `guide`.

 | Feature                | Code                            | Example          |
 |:-----------------------|:--------------------------------|:-----------------|